xalentis/XalBio/README.md

 reversed <- reverse_compliment(sequence)

-# encode sequence and reverse compliment, with a gap of 48 N bases in-between
+Encode sequence and reverse compliment, with a gap of 48 N bases in-between:

 one_hot <- encode_sequence(sequence, reversed, 48)